Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Introduction

 In Ref.~\cite{Miao2021_08} we proposed a resource-efficient and noise-resilient \cite{Kim2017_11} variational quantum eigensolver (VQE) for the simulation of strongly-correlated quantum many-body systems.
-This VQE is based on the multi-scale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12} and gradient-based optimization.
-A strength of tensor network state (TNS) \cite{Baxter1968-9,White1992-11,Niggemann1997-104,Verstraete2004-7,Vidal-2005-12,Schollwoeck2011-326,Orus2014-349} techniques such as MERA is that they are applicable for frustrated quantum magnets and strongly-correlated fermionic systems \cite{Barthel2009-80,Corboz2009-80,Kraus2009_04,Corboz2009_04,Pineda2009_05}, where quantum Monte Carlo is hampered by the sign problem \cite{Loh1990-41,Troyer2005}.
+This VQE is based on the multi-scale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006} and gradient-based optimization.
+A strength of tensor network state (TNS) \cite{Baxter1968-9,White1992-11,Niggemann1997-104,Verstraete2004-7,Vidal-2005-12,Vidal2006,Schollwoeck2011-326,Orus2014-349} techniques such as MERA is that they are applicable for frustrated quantum magnets and strongly-correlated fermionic systems \cite{Barthel2009-80,Corboz2009-80,Kraus2009_04,Corboz2009_04,Pineda2009_05,Mortier2025-18}, where quantum Monte Carlo is hampered by the sign problem \cite{Takasu1986-75,Loh1990-41,Chandrasekharan1999-83,Troyer2005}.
 Nevertheless, a limiting factor for classical TNS simulations is the high computational cost, especially for $D\geq 2$ spatial dimensions.
 We aim to overcome this problem by combining MERA with the VQE approach.
-In order to allow for an efficient experimental implementation, the MERA disentanglers and isometries are chosen as circuits of two-qubit gates.
+In order to allow for an efficient experimental implementation, the MERA (dis)entanglers and isometries are chosen as circuits of two-qubit gates.
 We refer to the latter as Trotter gates, because they get closer and closer to the identity when increasing the number of gates per MERA tensor \cite{Miao2021_08}.
-This construction leads to what we call Trotterized MERA (TMERA) \footnote{A similar structure, which is called brick-wall qMERA, was proposed simultaneously in Ref.~\cite{Haghshenas2022-12}.
-In their work, the expressiveness of quantum circuits was studied numerically on a binary qMERA with $N=32$ sites and $T=4$ layers.
-We focus on establishing a quantum advantage in terms of the TMERA computation cost using large systems with $N\geq128$.}.
-Recently, the VQE approach has been applied to small quantum chemistry problems \cite{OMalley2016-6,Kandala2017-549,Colless2018-8,Hempel2018-8,Mcardle2019-5,Grimsley2019-10,Nam2020-6,Self2021-7}.
-We expect that TMERA will lead to similar progress for quantum many-body problems, particularly for strongly-correlated systems which cannot be easily simulated on classical computers.
+This construction leads to what we call Trotterized MERA (TMERA)\footnote{A similar structure, which is called brick-wall qMERA, was proposed simultaneously in Ref.~\cite{Haghshenas2022-12}.
+The expressiveness of quantum circuits was studied numerically for a 1D binary qMERA with $N=32$ sites.
+We focus on substantiating a quantum advantage by comparing the scaling of computation costs for quantum and classical MERA algorithms, using algorithmic phase diagrams and benchmark simulations for large 1D systems.}.
+Recently, the VQE approach has been applied to small quantum chemistry problems \cite{OMalley2016-6,Kandala2017-549,Colless2018-8,Hempel2018-8,Mcardle2019-5,Grimsley2019-10,Nam2020-6,Self2021-7,Guo2024-20}.
+We expect that the TMERA VQE will lead to similar progress for quantum many-body problems, particularly for strongly-correlated systems which cannot be easily simulated on classical computers.